robx/puzzle-draw/README.md

     ..X...
 ```

-There is a demo web application at [demo] that provides some more
+There is a demo web application at
+[puzzle-draw-demo.herokuapp.com][demo] that provides some more
 examples and that can be used to generate SVG images from such
 puzzle descriptions.